Under California law, all vehicles which are operated or parked on a roadway

 to protect the driver against legal action in the event that he or she

-is sued for
+is sued for personal injury or

 wrongful death after being involved in a